pvavolas/nightscout.github.io/docs/vendors/fly.io/new_user.md

 You can create your new Nightscout site in Fly.io.

 **Pros**:
-* Nightscout fits in the free tier
+* None

 **Cons**:
+* The Hobby free tier has been removed to pay-as-you-go
 * **Maintaining your site requires the use of command line instructions, not very intuitive**
 * Fly.io stores variables as secrets: you cannot read them
 * Relying on the MongoDB Atlas database